thestelllar/thestelllar_blog/_posts/2025-07-06-I-should-write-now.md

 Still, I love being here.
 I think this is what I miss when I say I want to go home now.
 My siblings are annoying — I won’t deny that.
 I don’t know how Mom puts up with it all.
-Then again, it wouldn’t be a wild guess to assume they’ve got equally annoying things to say about me.
+Then again, it wouldn’t be a wild guess to assume they’ve got <i>equally annoying</i> things to say about me.

 But hey, this is my corner — so that’s fine.